evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 You can choose between 10 different paint colors when ordering this model.
  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

-You can choose between 6 wheels with sizes from 18 to 19 inches.
+Additionally, you can choose between 6 wheels with sizes from 18 to 19 inches.

 The car has four regular doors and a tailgate.
 The tailgate is electric powered and has a kick-sensor as standard.